How do I know if I am ready to return to work?

 The Southwestern Ontario Stroke Network has created a tool kit that supports persons with stroke to return to work.
 The Return to Work Tool Kit includes a self-assessment guide and information on available resources.

-Which members of my healthcare team can help me plan for my return to work?
+Which members of my healthcare team can help?

-Members of your healthcare team can help plan for your return to work include:
+Members of your healthcare team can help support you when you are ready to think about going back to work.
+They include:

 - Social Worker.
-They can help you find community resources and supports related to money and work.
+They can help you find community resources and supports related to finances, employment and education.

 - Physiotherapist.
 They can help to support with the physical aspects of returning to work.